freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/05-back-end-development-and-apis/managing-packages-with-npm/how-to-use-package.json-the-core-of-any-node.js-project-or-npm-package.md

 # --description--

-Lavorare su queste sfide ti porterà a scrivere il tuo codice utilizzando uno dei seguenti metodi:
+Working on these challenges will involve you writing your code using one of the following methods:

-- Clonare <a href="https://github.com/freeCodeCamp/boilerplate-npm/" target="_blank" rel="noopener noreferrer nofollow">questo repository GitHub</a> e completare queste sfide localmente.
+- Clone <a href="https://github.com/freeCodeCamp/boilerplate-npm/" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete these challenges locally.
 - Use <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-npm/" target="_blank" rel="noopener noreferrer nofollow">our Gitpod starter project</a> to complete these challenges.
 - Usare un costruttore di siti di tua scelta per completare il progetto.
 Assicurati di incorporare tutti i file del nostro repository GitHub.

-Il file `package.json` è il centro di qualsiasi progetto Node.js o pacchetto npm.
+The `package.json` file is the center of any Node.js project or npm package.
 It stores information about your project.
-Consiste di un singolo oggetto JSON dove le informazioni sono memorizzate in coppie chiave-valore.
+It consists of a single JSON object where information is stored in key-value pairs.
 There are only two required fields; `name` and `version`, but it’s good practice to provide additional information.

 You can create the `package.json` file from the terminal using the `npm init` command.
 This will run a guided setup.
 Using `npm init` with the `-y` flag will generate the file without having it ask any questions, `npm init -y`.

-Se guardi l'albero dei file del tuo progetto, troverai il file `package.json` al livello superiore dell'albero.
+If you look at the file tree of your project, you will find the `package.json` file on the top level of the tree.
 Questo è il file che andremo a migliorare nelle prossime due sfide.

 Una delle informazioni più comuni in questo file è il campo `author`.
 Specifica chi ha creato il progetto e può consistere in una stringa o un oggetto con informazioni di contatto o altri dettagli.
 Un oggetto è consigliato per progetti più grandi, ma una semplice stringa come l'esempio seguente farà al caso nostro per questo progetto.